-Paralympics: Meet Mariyappan Thangavelu, Rio 2016 gold medallist & India’s flagbearer at Tokyo 2020
+Paralympics: Meet Mariyappan Thangavelu, Rio 2016 gold medallist & a medal contender at Tokyo 2020

 Jhajharia and Mariyappan won gold in the F46 javelin and T42 high jump events respectively in the 2016 Rio Paralympics.

-Mariyappan will have the additional honour of being the flagbearer at the opening ceremony for Tokyo 2020.
+Mariyappan was initially given the honour of being the flagbearer at the opening ceremony for Tokyo 2020 too but he has since then been identified as a close contact of a Covid-19 positive person and won’t be able to participate in the opening ceremony.

+However, Mariyappan had not tested positive and should be able to compete in his event.

 F/T42 classification in track and field is for athletes with a leg deficiency, leg length difference, impaired muscle power or impaired passive range of movement in the legs, with athletes competing in a standing position.

-Note: Editor’s note: This article has been updated after Mariyappan Thangavelu was withdrawn as the flag bearer for the Tokyo Paralympics opening ceremony.
-Editor’s note: Mariyappan was identified as a close contact of a Covid-19 positive person and won’t be able to participate in the opening ceremony.
-The copy has been updated to reflect the change.